-The shared interface mechanism allows to transfer an object instance of a Kernel type from one Feature to an other.
+The Shared Interface mechanism allows to transfer an object instance of a Kernel type from one Feature to an other (see Transferable Types section).

 To do that, the Kernel must register a new Kernel type converter.
 See the Converter class and Kernel.addConverter() method for more details.